 My kids wanted to know what the animals did in the winter months, why certain animals could live with others (like tortoises) and why others couldn’t, and how the animals came to live at the Zoo.

 My girls love the ring-tailed lemurs and the rough lemurs.
 Watching them swing and jump and put on a show for the crowds is fantastic.
 Plus, their cuteness is off the charts.

 You absolutely MUST ask Jennifer to teach you about the wolf pack.
 Her wolf howl is out of the world, and the way Storm, Mogli and Maverick respond will blow you away.
 Learning so much about such a secretive species was a highlight for me.

-The big cats always get so much for my attention.
-I truly appreciate how lucky we are to be able to see them up close and to learn about their life in the wild and what brought them into captivity.
+The big cats always get so much of my attention.
+I truly appreciate how lucky we are to be able to see them up close and learn about their life in the wild and what brought them into captivity.
 Their personalities are all different and watching them interact with each other and the staff is great.

-Our behind the scenes tour was closer and more informative than any other trip to a zoo has been.
+Our behind-the-scenes tour was closer and more informative than any other trip to a zoo has been.
 And great news!
 Brantford Twin Valley Zoo is now offering Behind the Barriers small group tours starting in September, and you can find all of the info right here!

 Did You Know?

 Twin Valley Nature Park hosts birthday parties!
 Find details here.